DanAddison/danaddison-11ty/README.md

   </a>
 </div>

-# Eleventous
+# Dan Addison personal portfolio website

-A simple Eleventy Starter Kit, my base for all new 11ty projects.
+Build on [Eleventous](https://github.com/DanAddison/eleventous), my simple Eleventy Starter Kit.

 I've added a little more flesh on the bones of [Eleventastic](https://github.com/maxboeck/eleventastic) by Max Boeck.